XertroV/MarketcoinWhitepaper/README.md

 * Each Marketcoin block links to the previous, regardless of the currency pair it was mine on.

-* Each block includes sequential headers of unincluded Altcoin blocks, upto some maximum.
+* Each block includes sequential headers of not-yet-included Altcoin blocks, up to some maximum.

 * Each block MUST be merged mined with the Altcoin blockchain.
 Marketcoin has no native PoW system.